Updated: October 2021

-Ottawa Community Housing has a proud history within Overbrook dating back to the 1950s, with a little over 900 apartments in over 50+ acres of land.
-Our presence is within several small communities known as Bon Logis, Pere Charlebois, LowRen, Queen Mary Court and Cairine-Dubeau.
+Ottawa Community Housing has a proud history within Overbrook dating back to the early 1950s.
+OCH has 1,000 apartments on 50 acres, serving 2,900 tenants.
+More specifically, our presence is within several communities known as:

 Frequently Asked Questions

 About the renewal project:

 OCH has a housing renewal strategy in place for replacing older buildings with newer ones;

 - to the neighbourhoods,

 - modern, sustainable, and offer a renewed lifespan,

 - expands services and support based on the needs of the community

 Although we are in the early stages of planning the Overbrook Renewal project, based on some early consultations with tenants, partners, and local associations, OCH is assessing the following factors in the development of the Renewal plan for Overbrook: